114th Rifle Division (Soviet Union): Formation

 In July, the 114th joined the 36th Army in the same district, but in September was alerted for transfer to the west.
 It was eventually assigned to the Southern Operations Group of 7th Army in East Karelia, facing the Finnish Army along the front of the Svir River until June 1944.
 During most of this time it was part of the 4th Rifle Corps.
-Col. Mikhail Ignatovich Panfilovich took command of the division on November 4, 1941, and he would remain in command for most of the rest of the war, being promoted to Major General on October 16, 1943.
+Col. Mikhail Ignatovich Panfilovich took command of the division on November 4, 1941, and he would remain in command for most of the rest of the war, being promoted to the rank of major general on October 16, 1943.